Nikola Vasilj

-Nikola Vasilj (/hr/; born 2 December 1995) is a Bosnian professional footballer who plays as a goalkeeper for Bundesliga club FC St. Pauli and the Bosnia and Herzegovina national team.
+Nikola Vasilj (/hr/; born 2 December 1995) is a Bosnian professional footballer who plays as a goalkeeper for Saudi Pro League club Al-Diriyah and the Bosnia and Herzegovina national team.

 Vasilj started his professional career at Zrinjski Mostar, who loaned him to Igman Konjic in 2014 and to Branitelj in 2015.
 In 2017, he joined 1.
 FC Nürnberg II.
 Two years later, he moved to Zorya Luhansk.
 He signed with FC St. Pauli in 2021.
+Five years later, he joined Al-Diriyah.

-A former youth international for Bosnia and Herzegovina, Vasilj made his senior international debut in 2021, earning over 20 caps since.
+A former youth international for Bosnia and Herzegovina, Vasilj made his senior international debut in 2021, earning 30 caps since.
+He represented the nation at the 2026 FIFA World Cup.

 Club career

 Early career

 Vasilj started playing football at a local club, before joining the youth academy of his hometown team Zrinjski Mostar in 2010.
 He made his professional debut against Željezničar on 10 April 2013 at the age of 17.
 In July 2014, he was sent on a season-long loan to Igman Konjic.
 In July 2015, he was loaned to Branitelj until the end of the season.

 In July 2017, Vasilj signed with German side 1.
 FC Nürnberg.

 In July 2019, he joined Ukrainian outfit Zorya Luhansk.